Installed Products In Action

 – Aaron Larson, POWER magazine

-“The plant chose to install a model made by PS DOORS.
+“The plant chose to install a model made by PS Industries.
 The company’s industrial sliding door is designed specifically to withstand the abuses of industrial applications – especially the effects of positive and negative draft or wind loads – making it a good choice for us in power generation facilities, which require sturdy, maintenance free doors.”

 – Aaron Larson, POWER magazine